OnePlus 6 Will Get an Android P Beta Build, Company Confirms

 Photo Credit: Twitter/ Evan Blass

 OnePlus 6 is all set for its global launch on May 16 and is arriving in India on May 17.
-But just days ahead of its formal debut the next-generation OnePlus handset, the company has announced the the availability of Android P Beta on the smartphone.
+And just days ahead of the OnePlus 6 formal debut, the company has announced the the availability of Android P Beta on the smartphone.
 Android P was announced as the Android Oreo successor a couple of months ago with the release of Developer Preview 1, and on Tuesday, the next milestone, Android P Beta (aka Developer Preview 2), was launched at Google I/O 2018.
+The OnePlus 6 Android P Beta will become available to download on May 16, the company has said.

 OnePlus claims that over 135,000 community members have signed up to review the OnePlus 6 via The Lab program.
 Meanwhile, OnePlus 6 buyers interested in trying the latest Android release can visit the company's dedicated webpage.